elixir-lang/elixir-lang.github.com/_posts/2018-07-25-elixir-v1-7-0-released.markdown

 While Elixir allows any metadata to be given, those tools currently exhibit only `:deprecated` and `:since`.
 Other keys may be shown in the future.

-Those improvements are not exclusive to Elixir, they are available to every Elixir library.
+Those improvements are not exclusive to the standard library, they are available to every Elixir library and application.
 We hope one day they will be available to all applications running on the Erlang VM too.

 To access the new documentation format, developers should use [`Code.fetch_docs/1`](https://hexdocs.pm/elixir/Code.html#fetch_docs/1).
 We have always been proud of treating documentation as a first-class citizen and the ability to add structured information to the documentation is a further step in this direction.